ANWESHAGUPTA/PythonEDA-denver-crime-data/README.md

 - The predictive modeling using the Adaboost classifier can aid law enforcement in anticipating potential crime hotspots and taking preventive actions.

-## Usage and Interactivity

-To explore our findings and interactive visualizations, follow the [Analysis Report Link](link-to-your-analysis-report) and gain insights into the crime landscape of Denver City in 2021.

-Feel free to interact with the visualizations, delve into the trends, and understand the predictive potential of our machine learning model.

 ## Future Developments

 In the future, we plan to: